douglasmanicka/sc-erc20-token-foundry/README.md

 # Smart Contract ERC20 Token - Foundry Project

 This is an study project of an ERC20 smart contract built with [Foundry](https://book.getfoundry.sh/).
-It was created for learning purposes, with a focus on clean architecture, automated testing, and smart contract security fundamentals.
+It was created for learning purposes, with a focus on clean architecture, automated testing, and Smart Contracts development and auditing fundamentals.

 ---